 We know that there can be some sticker shock when viewing those numbers, but it’s important to understand the full scope of service that you receive for the cost.
 For example, these rates cover housing, personal care services, and overall support for someone who is precious to you—and you can’t put a price tag on that!

 Fortunately though, you can still take part in some tax benefits that may be able to offset this bottom line cost.
-Learn more about this below or speak to a representative at Frontier Management for more information today.
+Learn more about this below or speak to a representative at Frontier Senior Living for more information today.

 Can You Write Off Assisted Living On Your Taxes?